Connect with others who understand.

 • Aneurysms (bulges in blood vessels)

-If your ribs or lungs block the view of the heart, the sonographer may use an enhancing agent — tiny bubbles filled with gas that help the heart stand out in images.
-A small amount of enhancing agent is infused into your bloodstream through a vein.
+If your ribs or lungs make it hard to see your heart clearly, the sonographer may use an enhancing agent.
+This is a liquid with tiny gas-filled bubbles that help the heart show up better in the images.
+A small amount of this liquid is sent into your bloodstream through a vein.

 Transesophageal Echocardiogram

 When your cardiologist wants more detailed pictures of your heart, or if the sonographer couldn’t get clear pictures with a TTE, you may have a transesophageal echocardiogram.
-A TEE is a more invasive method that requires placing an ultrasound probe in your esophagus.
-It lets cardiologists better see heart structures such as these:
+A TEE is a more invasive method that requires placing an ultrasound probe in your esophagus (the tube connecting your mouth to your stomach).
+This closer view helps doctors see certain parts of your heart more clearly, such as:

 • Thoracic aorta — The largest blood vessel in the chest